-KPBS serves our local communities with news and entertainment programming that respects our audience with inspiring, intelligent and enlightening content.
+KPBS serves our local communities with trusted news and programs that inspire, respect and educate our audience.
 KPBS will deliver this content via multiple outlets, including television, radio, and digital media and will adapt and remain relevant in a rapidly changing world.

 KPBS values integrity, truth, transparency and lifelong learning.
 At KPBS we strive to engage with our citizens and showcase the unique neighborhoods and people that make our community thrive.
 And as a public service of San Diego State University, education is a core value – from our children’s programming to our local news coverage.
 KPBS is committed to being a reliable source for in-depth, thoughtful, and high quality content.
 KPBS follows the Public Media Code of Integrity and the NPR Ethics Guidelines.

 KPBS News Mission Statement

 KPBS news serves the people of the San Diego region with trustworthy, in-depth information that allows the community to hold its leaders accountable.
 We show how global and local current affairs change our lives, and how San Diego changes the world.
 We tell you more than just what is happening—we tell you why.

 Relationship with San Diego State University